avigilon-aec/SystemSurveyor/README.md

 # Welcome to Avigilon's SystemSurveyor Element File Library

 Thank you for your interest in these files, and if you have questions, please email consultant@motorolasolutions.com.
+Click on the Elements Profile Folder above to download the files.
 The latest update for these files is Jan 10, 2026.

 # Fixed Cameras
 * Alta